vitaliy-developer/Scripts-and-configs/README.md

-# Scripts-and-configs
-My scripts and cofigs
+# My scripts and configs

-checking-users.sh
+a) checking-users.sh
 	In this script, we perform authorization

-checking-credentials.sh
+b) checking-credentials.sh
 	The username and password for the specified host is being brute-force

+c) static_ip.sh
+	Installing a static IP